aosabook/500lines/dagoba/dagoba.markdown

   var results = []
 ```

-An index of the last `done` step that starts behind the first step:
+An index of the last 'done' step that starts behind the first step:

 ```javascript
   var done = -1